RyanMillerC/clogging/README.rst

 :max_file_size:
   Maximum log file size before rollover.
-This value can either be an integer bytes size or a proper string like: "5 MB", "50 kB", etc. Setting to 0 will cause the log file to grow infinitely with no rollover.
+This value can either be an integer byte size or a proper string like: "5 MB", "50 kB", etc. Setting to 0 will cause the log file to grow infinitely with no rollover.
 This option has no impact if 'file' is set to None.

   Default: '5 MB'

 :max_retention:
-  Maximum number of rolled over logs to keep.
+  Maximum number of rollover logs to keep.
 Logs will be saved as log.1, log.2, ...etc., until max_retention is reached.
-At that point the oldest of the rollover logs will be cleared.
+At that point the oldest of the rollover logs will be purged.
 This option has no impact if 'file' is set to None, or if 'max_file_size' is set to 0.

   Default: 5